s7uck/s7uck.github.io/_posts/2022-9-21-Use-RCS-instead-of-messaging-apps.md

 The same can't be said today.
 Have you ever read some news headline that WhatsApp or some other popular app is going to drop support for a whole stack of old Android versions?
-You look at them and think "cool, I'm not affected."
-"Was anyone even still using that version"?
-But when you come to think about it, it's actually a very big deal.
-Sure, Android 4.4 is a very old version.
+It might seem like it's reasonable.
+But when you come to think about it it's actually a very big deal.
+Due to the nature of messaging apps, the client not being supported means no way to communicate through it.

-But (unsupported)software and hardware don't age the same way.
-A 10 year old OS sounds old, but a 10 year old phone is still capable.
-Not everybody needs or has the ability to upgrade their device.
+Sure, Android 4.4 is a very old version, but not everybody needs or has the ability to upgrade their device.
 I can guarantee you that an Android 4.4 phone can fulfill the needs of someone who's just looking to call and text, and take the odd photo.
 But because "texting" now means "to use a proprietary messaging app", if the company decides you're cut off, *you're cut off*.
 And everyone around you **will** still expect to reach you through it.
 In other words, that perfectly good phone (think Galaxy S2 or Nexus 4) will now get thrown away and become e-waste, because a messaging app no longer works.
-(Keep in mind that the vast majority of people can't tell apart their hardware and the operating system.)
+Since the rise of proprietary messaging apps the bar for compatibility has dropped from 20+ years of support to just over 10.

 This level of control over compatibility means that essentially, a piece of hardware, or a software platform, has no hopes of establishing itself until